kshulgina/codetta/README.md

 Notice that the input argument is the prefix of the alignment summary file, without a file extension.

-The output to the command line is a one line representation of the genetic code
+An output should appear on the command line.
+This is a one line representation of the genetic code

 	FFLLSSSSYY??CC?WLLLAPPPPHHQQRRRRIIIMTTTTNNKKSSRRVVVVAAAADDEEGGGG

 This corresponds to the inferred translation of each of the 64 codons, in order from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).
-This same one line representation is used on the [NCBI Genetic Codes page](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
+This same one line representation of the genetic code is used on the [NCBI Genetic Codes page](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).

 Notice that the 19th codon (corresponding to CUG) is A instead of L. This means that we have correctly predicted the CUG reassignment to alanine in this yeast genome.

-Additionally, a file is created `examples/GCA_001661245.1.inference_output_1e-10_0.9999_0.01_excl-mtvuy.out`, which contains a detailed summary of the genetic code inference results.
+Additionally, a file is created, named `examples/GCA_001661245.1.inference_output_1e-10_0.9999_0.01_excl-mtvuy.out`.
+The long file extension specifies the inference parameters.
+This file contains a detailed summary of the genetic code inference results:

 	# Analysis arguments
 	# arguments